Banner

 Brief Bio

-Nirmalie Wiratunga is a Professor in Intelligent Systems at RGU's School of Computing, and the Associate Dean for Research in the school, with over two decades of experience in computer science and AI research.
-She has held positions such as post-doctoral researcher on EPSRC funded projects, and was appointed Readership in 2009, and Professorship in 2016.
-Nirmalie lead's the Artificial Intelligence & Reasoning Research Group (AIR) in the School of Computing.
-She has been involved in numerous funded AIR projects, including the development of platforms for reusable explainable AI experiences and initiatives in healthcare.
+Nirmalie Wiratunga is a Professor in Intelligent Systems at RGU's School of Computing, Engineering and Technology; and the Associate Dean for Research in the school, with over two decades of experience in computer science and AI research.
+She has held positions such as post-doctoral researcher on EPSRC funded projects and was appointed Readership in 2009, and Professorship in 2016.
+Nirmalie leads the Artificial Intelligence & Reasoning Research Group (AIR) in the School at RGU.
+She has been involved in numerous funded AIR projects, including the development of platforms for reusable explainable AI experiences and initiatives in digital health.

 Abstract